 There could be a case where a discoverer UE intends to discover two different discoveree UEs (called discoveree UE A and discoveree UE B) at a time.
 With the existing ProSe architecture, the three UEs have to have the same security keys to support the case.

 There is a vulnerability with the model B architecture in this use case.
-Despite discoveree UE A allowing to be discovered by only the discoverer UE, discoveree UE B is also capable of detecting and decoding the discovery response message from discoveree UE A because it has the same keys, and thus discoverying discoveree UE A.
+Despite discoveree UE A allowing to be discovered by only the discoverer UE, discoveree UE B is also capable of detecting and decoding the discovery response message from discoveree UE A because it has the same keys, and thus discovering discoveree UE A.

-Hence it needs to be studied how to protect the discovery response message of a UE in a restricted direct discovery model B architecture mode from being discovered by other discoveree UE(s).
+Hence it needs to be studied how to protect the discovery response message of a UE, in a restricted direct discovery model B architecture mode, from being discovered by other discoveree UE(s).

 Editor’s Note: Whether there is a case where a discoverer UE wants to discover more than one different discoveree UEs using same ProSe service at a time is FFS.